limo-756/github-pages-with-jekyll/_posts/2022-02-05-Concurrency-Vs-Parallelism.md

 date: 2022-02-05
 ---

-### What is Prallelism?
+### What is Parallelism?
-Parallelism means literally executing tasks parralelly on differents cores to speed up the execution of program.
+Parallelism means literally executing tasks parallelly on different cores to speed up the execution of the program.

 ### What is Concurrency?
-Concurrency means executing tasks in overlapping intervals on single or multi-core machine.
-It appears to end user like tasks are gtting completed in parralel.
-Concurrency takes help of time-slicing concept of OS.
+Concurrency means executing tasks in overlapping intervals on a single or multi-core machine in no specific order.
+Concurrency takes the help of the time-slicing concept of OS where every thread gets a chance to execute part of its task and go to the waiting state.
+When the first task goes to the waiting state other threads get a chance to CPU and other computing resources like Memory based on the priority of the task.
+It appears to end-user tasks are getting completed in parallel

-### What is Interleaving of threads?
-OS scheduler schedules the threads on core one after the other in round-robin fashion this is called interleaving of threds.

 ##### Credits :